exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-strategies.md

 <span class="h3-fake">Theory 8: Chaos Theory</span>

-T8 is the weakest theory in endgame and has the most active strategy of any theory (T8<span style="color:#41AD21">PlaySolarSwap</span>)
+T8 is the weakest theory in endgame and has the most active strategy of any main theory (T8<span style="color:#41AD21">PlaySolarSwap</span>)
-T8 also has the largest number of strategies (20+ total), but only those I have seen recommended by the sim are shown here.
+T8 also has the largest number of strategies (20+ total), but only those recommended by the sim are shown here.

 Older theory simulators may return the attractor as part of the strategy name (Example: T8<span style="color:#41AD21">R</span> instead of T8).
 As always, we recommend using [XLII's sim](https://exponential-developers.github.io/sim-3.0/).
 We have since decided to remove the attractor letter from strategy names.